twilio-professional-services/flex-project-template/README.md

 ## Removing Features

-You may want to remove all the featues in the template;
+You may want to remove all the featues in the template and just want to use the template skeleton and serverless utilities
- - You are starting a project and you dont want the features, you just want to use the template skeleton.
+ - You are starting a project and you dont want the features
- - You may be creating a standalone plugin with a targeted feature set and you just to leverage the template skeleton and serverless utlitities.
+ - You may be creating a standalone plugin with a targeted feature set

 There is a convenience script available to do this.
 After cloning the template, simply run the following command from the repository root dir.